Triple RSI Trading Strategy: Boost Your Win Rate to 90%

 Triple RSI trading system example

-The chart below highlights an example of a trade.
+The chart below shows an example trade of the triple RSI strategy.
 The blue area shows three down days with lower RSI readings, and the red line shows the 200-day moving average.
 The green arrow signals a trade, and the red arrow signals when we exit (with a small profit).

 Triple RSI trading strategy backtest

-The 78 trades since 1993 are few, but the average gain is a solid 1.4% per trade.
-The win rate is 90%, and the profit factor is 5.
+The 103 trades since 1993 are few, but the average gain is a solid 1.2% per trade.
+The win rate is 90%, and the profit factor is 4.
 It is a trading strategy with a high win rate.
+In a previous article, we argued the win rate is an underappreciated trading metric because a low win rate in most cases leads to behavioral trading mistakes – biases.

 The statistics and performance metrics are excellent, but the number of trades is low.
 However, if you play around with the trading rules, you can increase the number of trades and avoid sitting too much on the sidelines.